Mauritius Without Overplanning: Anirudh and Gargi’s Mauritius Trip with Thrillophilia

 Anirudh usually liked having a proper plan for trips.
 He was the kind of person who checked timings twice, saved locations, and made sure nothing was left uncertain.

-It Started With Something Small, But Stayed
+It Started With Something Small but Stayed

 Their stay at Pearle Beach Resort & Spa felt comfortable right from the beginning.
 The check-in was smooth, the room was exactly what they expected, and the beach being so close made everything feel lighter.